 Are Microsoft Teams meetings recorded?

-Any Microsoft Teams meeting can be recorded for future reference, including audio, video, and screen sharing activities.
+You can record any Microsoft Teams meeting for future reference, including audio, video, and screen sharing activities.
 However, if you don’t turn on the recording option, the Microsoft Teams meeting will not be recorded.

 Is a Microsoft Teams meeting video or audio?

-When joining a Microsoft Teams meeting, the camera for the video call will be turned ON automatically.
+When you join a Microsoft Teams meeting, the camera for the video call will be turned ON automatically.
 However, you can turn off your camera and join the call with audio only.